pyeventsourcing/eventsourcing/docs/topics/domain.rst

-If subsequently a new event is added that manipulates a new attribute that is expected to be initialised when the aggregate is created, in order that snapshots from earlier version will be upcast, the aggregate class attribute ``class_version`` will need to be set to ``4`` and a static method ``upcast_v3_v4()`` defined on the aggregate class which upcasts the state of a previously created snapshot.
+If subsequently a new event is added that manipulates a new attribute that is expected to be initialised when the aggregate is created, in order that snapshots from earlier versions will be upcast, the aggregate class attribute ``class_version`` will need to be set to ``4`` and a static method ``upcast_v3_v4()`` will need to be defined on the aggregate class which upcasts the state of a previously created snapshot.

 In the example below, the new attribute ``d`` is initialised in the ``__init__()`` method, and an aggregate event which updates ``d`` is defined.
 Since the ``Created`` event class has not changed, it remains at